To see the exact breakdown of points line by line, visit your league's "settings" then click "scoring."

 Drivers earn Fantasy Points in six ways:

-The higher a driver finishes the race, the more fantasy points they will be awarded.
+The higher a driver finishes the race or the sprint race, the more fantasy points they will be awarded.

 Just like the race itself, the higher a driver qualifies, the more points they will receive.
-Qualifying points are based on qualifying finishing position, NOT grid position at the start of the race.
+Grid penalties do not impact qualifying position points.

 Overtake points are awarded based on the net positions gained between a driver’s qualifying position (NOT their grid start position) and their race finish position.